-Inner city high density properties can be problematic especially small studio style apartments.
-Likewise rural locations can be an issue, if your new home town has a population of less than 10,000 finance can be become tricky – but it all depends on the equity position.
+Downsizing to an inner city high density property can be problematic especially small studio style apartments.
+Likewise rural locations can be an issue, if your new home town has a population of less than 10,000 finance can be become tricky – but it all depends on your equity position.

 You need to decide on whether to keep your existing property and rent it out – that rental will contribute to your income and so can assist with servicing a larger debt.
 However there may be taxation implications that require professional advice.
 If on the other hand you decide to sell the existing property you must decide whether you will sell first and then purchase – this then requires you to arrange alternate accommodation in the interim.
 Or you might opt for a bridging loan that allows you to buy now and sell later – but please talk to us first as there are only a few good bridging options and lots of bad ones.